NYBC Scientists Partner In New Discovery for Development of MERS Vaccines

 In findings published in Nature Communications, NYBC continues its life-saving research on Middle East Respiratory Syndrome (MERS).

-New York, New York (November 29, 2016) — New York Blood Center (NYBC) today announced groundbreaking findings toward the development of vaccines for the prevention of Middle East respiratory syndrome coronavirus (MERS-CoV) infection.
+New York Blood Center (NYBC) today announced groundbreaking findings toward the development of vaccines for the prevention of Middle East respiratory syndrome coronavirus (MERS-CoV) infection.
 The findings were revealed in a new study on the effective design for a MERS vaccine, which was published in the most recent issue of the highly regarded, peer-reviewed journal Nature Communications.